Toby Rudolf: 2021

 In round 20 of the 2021 NRL season, Rudolf was sent to the sin bin for headbutting an opponent during Cronulla's 22-40 loss against rivals Manly in the "Battle of the Beaches" match.

 Rudolf played every game for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

 On 15 August, Rudolf was ruled out from playing for four weeks with a grade two medial ligament tear.

 Rudolf played a total of 22 games for Cronulla in the 2022 NRL season as the club finished second on the table.
 In the qualifying final, Rudolf scored a memorable individual try as he beat five North Queensland players to the try line.
 North Queensland would go on to win the match 32-30.
-Rudolf played the following week in the elimination final which Cronulla lost 38-12 against South Sydney.
+The following week, Rudolf played in the elimination final which Cronulla lost 38-12 against South Sydney.

+2023

+Rudolf played a total of 15 matches for Cronulla in the 2023 NRL season as they finished sixth on the table.
+Rudolf played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

+2024

+On 25 March, it was announced that Rudolf would miss 3-6 weeks with an ankle injury which he sustained during Cronulla's upset loss against the Wests Tigers in round 3 of the 2024 NRL season.

+Rudolf played 21 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
+During the off-season Rudolf while on holiday injured his shoulder while surfing and would undergo shoulder surgery and will miss the first month of the 2025 season.

+2025

+Rudolf played 17 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.